ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : `Full Coverage`

-If this property is an Integer, it specifies the minimum number of bytes in a received message that need to be covered by a checksum.
+If this property is an Integer, it specifies the minimum number of bytes in a received Message that need to be covered by a checksum.
-A receiving endpoint will not forward messages that have less coverage to the application.
-The application is responsible for handling any corruption within the non-protected part of the message {{!RFC8085}}.
+A receiving endpoint will not forward Messages that have less coverage to the application.
+The application is responsible for handling any corruption within the non-protected part of the Message {{!RFC8085}}.
 A special value of 0 means that a received packet may also have a zero checksum field, and the enumerated value `Full Coverage` means that the entire Message needs to be protected by a checksum.